P - An Illustrated Glossary of Hellenic Polytheism

 Φ, φ, ϕ (PHI) - The Greek letter PHI (pronounced phee) sounds like the ph in philosophy or Philadelphia.
 Of course this sound is identical to the sound of the English letter f, but we have chosen to use ph rather than f to represent PHI on this website, except in rare instances where using the English letter f is more advantageous (example: Φθινοπωρινή, Fthinopohrini).
 See Pronunciation of Ancient Greek and Transliteration of Ancient Greek.

-Philællin - (Philhellene; Gr. Φιλέλλην, ΦΙΛΈΛΛΗΝ.
-Etymology: φίλος "friend" + Έλλην "the Greeks") Philællin is a term meaning friend of the Greeks.
-The word was used in antiquity for those who loved the Greek culture, but it is particularly associated with those of the Romantic movement, such as Lord Byron, who loved the Greeks.
+Philǽllin - (Philhellene; Gr. Φιλέλλην, ΦΙΛΈΛΛΗΝ.
+Etymology: φίλος "friend" + Έλλην "the Greeks") Philǽllin is an appellation meaning friend of the Greeks.
+The word was used in antiquity for those who loved Greek culture, but it is particularly associated with those of the Romantic Movement of the 1800's, great souls such as Lord Byron, who loved the Greeks.
 Byron laid his life on the line for their benefit and died in the country while trying to fight for their independence from the Turks.
-For this, he is regarded in Greece as a great hero.
+For this, he is regarded in Greece as a great hero and one of their own.
+There were Philhellenes from other places in the world, including the Americans Daniel Webster, Henry Clay, George Jarvis, Samuel Gridley Howe, and others.
+Americans also contributed valuable material aid to the Greek cause:

 Philia - (Gr. φιλία, ΦΙΛΊΑ) In very ancient times, the term philia meant love; in later times, philia conveyed the idea of friendship and also to like or love.
 Of the ten books of the Ithica Nikomakhia (Nicomachean Ethics; Gr. Ἠθικὰ Νικομάχεια), Aristotle devotes two to philia, which he considers to be on a high plane, the true form of which is an unselfish devotion to another.